Design & Technology

 Design and technology gives young people the skills and abilities to engage positively with the designed and made world.
 They learn how products and systems are designed and manufactured, how to be innovative and to make creative use of a variety of resources including traditional and digital technologies, to improve the world around them.

-We thrive to provide opportunities, which allow students to develop a knowledge of a range of technology areas in KS3 including; product design, textiles, graphics and Food Preparation & Nutrition.
+We thrive to provide opportunities which allow students to develop knowledge and practical skills throughout their KS3, and our rotation system with our projects allows the students to build on key skills.
 Students should grow in confidence through dedicated teaching environments, manufacturing equipment and specialist teaching.

 At the centre of the subject is creativity and imagination.
 Design & Technology is a subject which draws, develops and implements a range of different disciplines including mathematics, science, engineering, computing, geography, business studies and art.
 The subject embeds high quality literacy skills through analysis and evaluation techniques.